 Poor design of the disk storage system is often to blame for this type of bottleneck.
 Examples of design flaws could include having too few spindles in a RAID group, using a small array cache, or using underperforming SATA drives with low RPMs.

-Understanding how your physical storage aligns with underlying LUNs, disks, and RAID groups can help you to avoid storage-related bottlenecks.
+Understanding how your physical storage aligns with underlying LUNs, disks, and RAID groups can help you avoid storage-related bottlenecks.
 Resolving this bottleneck is especially crucial for dynamic web applications requiring frequent data transfer among the client, server, and database.